Research collaboration

 Summer Workshops for 8 participants - Supporting a Better Bonymaen 2025.

-Artstation and BBCIC will be working with University of Swansea researchers, conducting four to five workshops during this summer to examine different aspects of life in Bonymaen and to look into the future, exploring how to make Bonymaen better.
+Artstation and BBCIC will collaborate with University of Swansea researchers, running workshops in late summer 2025 to explore various aspects of life in Bonymaen and to consider future improvements for the area.

 The research is divided into themed areas of interest: